O man is it going to be expensive, I thought to myself when thinking about going there.

-So I’m going to run through the places I went through in Oman, which was almost the entire country, and tell you how to go about it cheaply.
-Plus my own personal suggestions for areas as many that were regarded as being a “must see” were not as impressive as other more overlooked places.
+So I’m going to run through the places I went to in Oman, which was almost the entire country, and tell you how to go about it cheaply.
+Plus my own personal suggestions for areas, as many that are regarded as being a “must see” were not as impressive as more overlooked places.

 You need to stay with and meet this guy – Idrees